2-descent for Bloch--Kato Selmer groups and rational points on hyperelliptic curves I: Examples

 By a direct calculation on $J(\Q )$ one may verify that the differences of the symmetric squares of points

 span $\Sym ^2 J(\Q )\otimes \Q $ (as usual by $P^2$ we mean the class of $(P-\{ \infty \} )\cdot (P-\{ \infty \} )$ in $\Sym ^2 J(\Q )\otimes \Q $).

 For $v=139$ and $449$, a regular semistable model has special fibre an elliptic curve intersecting itself at one point.
-Hence all $\Q _v$-points lie on a common irreducible component, and hence the local generalised height at $v$ of $E(b,z)$ is zero for all $b,z\in X(\Q _v )$.
+Hence all $\Q _v$-points lie on a common irreducible component, and we are in the setting above.